 Co-curricular activities are an integral part of the student development at EARJ.
 These activities help build the main components of character – trustworthiness, respect, responsibility, fairness, caring and citizenship.
 We challenge our students and performers to do their best, while at the same time help develop social responsibility, excellent sportsmanship and a high standard of ethical behavior.

-The Lower & Middle School After School Activities program is designed to develop and complement EARJ’s academic program.
-There is a wide range of activities offered every semester, which includes soccer, gymnastics, cheerleading, jiu-jitsu, guitar, computer programming, mindfulness, cooking, hip-hop, ballet, etc. These activities run for one more hour after school hours and have a monthly fee.
+The After School Activities (A.S.A.) program is designed to develop and complement EARJ’s academic program.
+There is a wide range of activities offered every semester, which includes soccer, basketball, volleyball, gymnastics, cheerleading, jiu-jitsu, guitar, computer programming, Lego robotics, cooking, band, drama, jazz, ballet, rock climbing, Capoeira, art, crafts, and entrepreneurship and literacy programs for kids.
+These activities run for one more hour after school hours and have a monthly fee.

 Academic Traveling Teams

-MUN, which stands for Model United Nations, is a simulation of the United Nations Organization, where students represent committees and delegations that exist in the UN, debating economic, humanitarian and world safety issues.
+Model United Nations, also known as MUN, is a simulation of the United Nations Organization, where students represent committees and delegations that exist in the UN, debating economic, humanitarian and world safety issues.
 Students voice not their own opinions on the matter, but the foreign policy of the country they represent as a delegation.
 This extracurricular activity englobes the development of leadership skills, group work, oratory and creation of political projects and resolutions.
 More than that, MUN helps students to develop their intellect and to mature their perception of the challenges that the world presents them as well as their role in transforming it.

 MATHCOUNTS is an American enrichment club and competition program that inspires excellence, confidence, and curiosity in mathematics that reaches students in Grades 6 to 8.